lennartpollvogt/ollama-instructor/README.md

 `ollama-instructor` uses `chat_completion` and `chat_completion_with_stream` to expand the `chat` method of `Ollama`.
 For all available arguments of `chat` see the [Ollama documentation](https://github.com/ollama/ollama).

 The following arguments are added to the `chat` method within `chat_completion` and `chat_completion_with_stream`:
-- `pydantic_model`: a `pydantic.BaseModel` class that is used to firstly instruct the LLM with the JSON schema of the `pydantic.BaseModel` and secondly to validate the response of the LLM with the built-in validation of `pydantic`.
+- `pydantic_model`: a class of Pydantic's `BaseModel` class that is used to firstly instruct the LLM with the JSON schema of the `BaseModel` and secondly to validate the response of the LLM with the built-in validation of [Pydantic](https://docs.pydantic.dev/latest/).
 - `retries`: the number of retries if the LLM fails to generate a valid response (default: `3`).
 If a LLM fails the retry will provide the last response of the LLM with the given `ValidationError` and insructs it to generate a valid response.
-- `allow_partial`: If set to `True` `ollama-instructor` will modify the `pydantic.BaseModel` to allow partial responses.
+- `allow_partial`: If set to `True` `ollama-instructor` will modify the `BaseModel` to allow partial responses.
 In this case it makes sure to provide the correct instance of the JSON schema but with default or None values.
-Therefore, it is useful to provide default values within the `pydantic.BaseModel`.
+Therefore, it is useful to provide default values within the `BaseModel`.
 With the improvement of this library you will find examples and best practice guides on that topic in the [docs](/docs/) folder.

 ## Documentation and examples